lmorchard/blog.decafbad.com/_posts/2010-12-19-let-a-million-bookmarks-bloom.markdown

 [sellyahoo]: http://mashable.com/2005/12/09/yahoo-acquires-delicious/

-In short, any buyers of Delicious will have their hands fullâ€”probably more so than Yahoo! did when they first bought it.
+In short, any buyers of Delicious will have their hands full—probably more so than Yahoo! did when they first bought it.
 Don't hold your breath for a bright future.

 [they]: http://blog.delicious.com/